 The SENCO is responsible for:

-- Ensuring they are involved in reviewing PEP and care plans for LAC and previously-LAC. - Liaising with the class teacher, designated teacher, specialists and parents when considering interventions to support the progress of previously-LAC.
+- Ensuring they are involved in reviewing PEP and care plans for LAC and PLAC. - Liaising with the class teacher, designated teacher, specialists and parents when considering interventions to support the progress of PLAC.

 Staff are responsible for: